Ukraine war weighs on pope's Good Friday Colosseum ritual

 Good Friday is one of the main days for Christians during Holy Week, which culminates in Easter, on Sunday.

-In Jerusalem, where tens of thousands of faithful traditionally converge on the Israeli city’s Old City to visit sacred sites during Holy Week, Palestinians and Israeli police clashed on Friday at the Al-Aqsa mosque.
+In Jerusalem, where tens of thousands of faithful traditionally converge on the Old City to visit sacred sites during Holy Week, Palestinians and Israeli police clashed Friday at the Al-Aqsa mosque.
 The site is sacred to Jews and Muslims.
-This year, Ramadan coincides with Passover, as well as Holy Week.
+This year, Ramadan coincides with Passover as well as Holy Week.

-Medics in Jerusalem said that more than 150 Palestinians were injured, in the most serious violence at the site in nearly a year.
+Medics in Jerusalem said more than 150 Palestinians were injured in the most serious violence at the site in nearly a year.

 John Leicester and Oleg Cetinic contributed from Paris.